Alfred Farag

+Farag, after Colonel Nasser's death became supporter of Nasser's socialist agenda, pan-Arabism and hostility to Israel and the west.
+He joined the left wing and marxists groups' opposition to the late President Anwar Sadat's policy especially his liberalisation of the economy and moving to make peace with Israel.
+Farag went into a voluntary exile, first to Algeria, then Paris, and then moved to London in 1978.
+He became the culture and arts editor of the london based Egyptian weekly Twenty Third of July.
+Named after 23d July 1952, the date of the military coup that propelled Colonel Nasser to power, it became a platform for Egyptian writers and intellectuals and was bitterly opposed to the Egyptian Israeli Peace accords and the subsequent peace treaty.He remained in London until his death in 2005.

 Farag was granted several international, Arab and Egyptian awards and medals.
 The best known award was “Jerusalem” given by the General Union for Arab Writers as he was the first Egyptian intellectual to receive such an award.
-He also received the National Award for Play writing in 1965, and the Science and Arts Medal of the first order in 1967.
+He also received the National Award for Playwriting in 1965, and the Science and Arts Medal of the first order in 1967.

 Farag died on 4 December 2005 at the age of 76 in the St Mary's Hospital, London after a long term of illness.
 He was buried in Cairo.